-In some cases, surgery is recommended, especially for those people who are active and rely on their shoulder for a sporting career.
+In some cases, surgery is recommended, especially for those people who are active and rely on their shoulders for a sporting career.
 Doctors use the following criteria to determine if you are a candidate for surgery:

 - The symptoms have been present for at least 6-12 months.

-- There is significant loss of function or weakness in the shoulder
+- There is a significant loss of function or weakness in the shoulder

 - The tear is greater than 3 centimeters

 - The tear was caused by an acute injury in the recent past.

 Surgery to repair a rotator cuff tear usually involves the reattachment of the tendon onto the humerus head.
 There are several types of approaches to rotator cuff tear repair.
 These include:

 - Open Repair.
-This involves opening the skin in a several centimeter long incision.
+This involves opening the skin in several centimeter-long incisions.
 The deltoid muscle on the chest is detached from having access to the torn tendon.
 Bone spurs are removed if they are present and the tendon is repaired.
 This is the preferred technique to use if the tear is massive or requires a complex repair.
 It leaves a bigger scar than the other surgery types, but it may be necessary for some situations.